-3.5 0-RTT
+3.5 ORTT

-One of the key new features in QUIC is the zero RTT (0RTT) connection setup [17], which allows the exchange of application data (e.g., an H3 GET and its (partial) response) in the first flight (compared to third or fourth in TCP+TLS).
-This derives from TLS 1.3, which allows exchanging Pre-Shared encryption Keys in Session Tickets during a first "1RTT" connection (where data can only be exchanged from the second flight onward), which is then used to enable 0RTT on a subsequent connection [39], see Figure 3.
+One of the key new features in QUIC is the zero RTT (0RTT) connection setup [26], which allows the exchange of application data (e.g., an H3 GET and its (partial) response) in the first flight (compared to third or fourth in TCP+TLS).
+This derives from TLS 1.3, which allows exchanging Pre-Shared encryption Keys in Session Tickets during a first "1RTT" connection (where data can only be exchanged from the second flight onwards).
+These keys are then used to enable 0RTT on a subsequent connection [43], see Figure 3.
 Despite being a high-profile feature, just 13/18 implement it, of which we tested 9.